amyschmid/Halophilic_histone_binding/README.md

-# Halophilic_histone_binding
+# Haloarchaeal histone proteins blur the distinction between transcription factors and nucleoid-associated proteins
+Saaz Sakrikar, Rylee Hackley, Mar Martinez-Pastor, Cynthia Darnell, Angie Vreugdenhil, Amy Schmid

-* This repository contains the R codes used to analyze genome-wide binding using ChIP-Seq
+* This repository contains the R codes used to analyze genome-wide binding of halophilic histones using ChIP-Seq
 * Codes related to the paper: biorxiv.org/ADD WHEN APPROPRIATE
 * The codes within the subfolders are R codes written in R 4.0.3.
 They are reliant on processed files generated from ChIP-Seq sequencing data.
 Below is a guide for converting raw (fastq) sequencing files into the useful, processed formats (Sorted BAM, wig, perbase txt files):